intercultural dialogues in theatrical forms

 Community, identity and memory are the ideas which percolate all Two Destination Language work: an interest in boundaries and otherness, belonging and personal history.
 For the artists, community is a corollary of performative work, and it is a pleasure to share in its exploration.
 Interculturalism is also important to both artists; Alister’s Scottish heritage and Katherina’s Bulgarian background give them an interest in how cultures interact and develop.

-Based in the UK, their work has toured to the USA, Europe, Israel and the Ukraine.
+Based in the UK, their work has toured to the USA, Europe, Azerbaijan, Israel and the Ukraine.